TyrannosauruSnacks/TyrannosauruSnacks/README.md

 ### I'm currently:

 #### 🏠👨‍💻 Working on

--  Making it through the master's programme
+-  Making it through the master's program

 #### 📚🧠 Learning
 ##### Scientific Writing
 - English prose and style
 - Typst